Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Basics of cosmological gravitational wave background

 where the tilde stands for a reduced quantity.
 In fact, this is cross-correlation at two frequency bands denoted by $q$ and $q'$.
 Further, the angular power spectrum is defined as the two-point correlator of $\delta\omega_{\uGW} (q)$, i.e.,

 A relation between $\widetilde{C}_\ell$ and $C_\ell$ can be derived from \cref{eq:deltaGW-def}, namely,

+where $\bar{\Omega}_\uGW (q)$ denotes the energy-density fraction spectrum in the observer frame with $(\eta_0,\bx_0)$.
 Here, besides correlations between the same frequency band (i.e., $q=q^\prime$), we also consider correlations between different frequency bands (i.e., $q\neq q^\prime$).
 Such a consideration would give rise to non-trivial theoretical results, as will be shown in \cref{sec:APS-Result}.